 Life expectancy at birth in Algoma is lower for both males and females than the provincial average.
 In Algoma, males are expected to live to around 76 years old (80 Ontario-wide), whereas females are expected to live to 82 (84 Ontario-wide).

 The average age in Algoma is 45.5 – four years older than the provincial average.

 Over 23% of Algoma residents are over the age of 65, compared with only 16% province-wide.
 One in four of these residents are living with frailty, a geriatric syndrome characterized by reduced strength, endurance, and physical function.

 Falls are the number one cause of injury-related hospitalizations and deaths in Algoma.
 Algoma residents ages 75 and older are most likely to be hospitalized for falls.
 In 2018/19, over 1500 patients aged 65+ registered at the Sault Area Hospital Emergency Department after a fall.

 Improving coordination of care for older adults is one of our initial priority populations.
-Through our projects, we aim to contribute to the healthy ageing of our older adults and enable them to continue to thrive – to learn, grow, make decisions, be mobile, maintain relationships, and contribute to society.
+Through our projects, we aim to contribute to the healthy aging of our older adults and enable them to continue to thrive – to learn, grow, make decisions, be mobile, maintain relationships, and contribute to society.

 Peter Kindersley, Centre for Ageing Better

 Our second priority population includes residents living with conditions that are better served in the community than in the emergency department.
 Work for this priority population will focus on residents living with chronic conditions such as angina, asthma, COPD, diabetes, epilepsy, heart failure, hypertension, and mental health and addictions conditions.

 One way to improve care for these individuals is to build a solid primary care foundation.
 Through our projects, we aim to improve access and attachment to primary care for residents living with chronic disease as a first step towards improved care in the community.